The Anterior Approach to Hip Replacement Surgery

 Hip replacement, no matter how minimally invasive, is a major surgery, and patients are at risk for complications.
 However, the complication rate following joint replacement surgery is low.
 Serious complications, such as joint infection occur in less than 2% of patients.

 Although the anterior approach may make sense for some patients, only your surgeon can help you decide what is best for you.
-Talk to J. Lex Kenerly, M.D., Orthopaedic Surgeon, and the staff at the Bone & Joint Institute of South Georgia if you have questions about the anterior approach for total hip replacement or joint replacement in general.
+Talk to your physician and/or the staff at the Bone & Joint Institute of South Georgia if you have questions about the anterior approach for total hip replacement or joint replacement in general.